-d) Under-occupancy by one bedroom.
+d.
+Under-occupancy by one bedroom

-This priority will be applied where an existing council or housing association tenant is assessed as having one bedroom more than required by the household (see s.5.4).
+This priority will be applied where an existing Council or housing association tenant is assessed as having one bedroom more than required by the household (see s.5.4).

-e) Victims of harassment, violence or abuse
+e.
+Victims of harassment, violence or abuse

-Where (insert local authority name) or a partner organisation has investigated and identified that the applicant or a member of their household is being subjected to harassment or other conduct causing alarm and distress that will be improved by a move to alternative accommodation.
+Where the Council or a partner organisation has identified that the applicant or a member of their household is being subjected to harassment or other conduct causing alarm and distress that will be improved by a move to alternative accommodation.
 Harassment might be, but is not limited to, harassment due to, race, sex, gender reassignment, sexual orientation, mental health, physical disability, learning disability, religion, domestic abuse or harassment by a former partner or associated persons.

-(Insert local authority name) will offer advice and support to assist the applicant in identifying possible ways to resolve the situation.
+The Council will offer advice and support to assist the applicant in identifying possible ways to resolve the situation.

-f) Applicants owed a Prevention or Relief duty (under s, 189a or 189B of the Housing Act 1996 (as amended))
+f.
+Applicants owed a Prevention or Relief duty (under s, 189a or 189B of the Housing Act 1996 (as amended))

-Where an applicant is threatened with homelessness within 56 days, (insert local authority name) will work with the applicant to try and prevent their homelessness.
-Those applicants, who the council have reason to believe would be owed the main duty in the event of a homelessness application and a local connection, will be placed in Band B whilst the prevention measures are being pursued and the applicants are actively co-operating with the prevention work being done.
+Where an applicant is threatened with homelessness within 56 days, the Council will work with the applicant to try and prevent their homelessness.
+Those applicants who the authority has reason to believe may be in priority need in the event of a main duty assessment and have a local connection, will be placed in Band B whilst the prevention measures are being pursued and the applicants are actively co-operating with the prevention work being done.

 Where homelessness prevention has not been possible and an applicant becomes homeless, they will be owed a relief duty.
-Those applicants, who the council have reason to believe would be owed the main duty in the event of a homelessness application and a local connection, will remain in Band B during this time.
+Those applicants who the authority has reason to believe may be in priority need in the event of a main duty assessment and have a local connection, will remain in Band B during this time.
+Where placed in temporary accommodation by the local authority, applicants will not be awarded additional priority on any other accommodation related factors.

-This priority will no longer apply once the prevention and relief duties have ended and applicants will be re-assessed on their housing circumstances.
+This priority will no longer apply once the prevention and relief duties have ended and applicants will be re-assessed on their circumstances.

-g) Sleeping rough
+g.
+Sleeping rough

 This priority will be applied where it has been confirmed that an applicant is sleeping rough and has no other accommodation available to them.
-The council will verify that an applicant is sleeping rough before awarding this priority.
+The Council will verify that an applicant is sleeping rough before awarding this priority.
 Rough sleeping priority will not be awarded when accommodation is available to the applicant, including a placement at a direct access hostel, but the applicant chooses not to take up this offer of accommodation.
 Applicants assessed as 'Sleeping rough' will not be awarded additional priority on any other accommodation related factors.
+This will apply even when duties have ended as described under Section 4.8 (d).

-h) Multiple needs
+h.
+Multiple needs